pkg-tool/vibro/docs/src/git.md

 ## Committing

-Zed offers two commit textareas:
+Vector offers two commit textareas:

 1. The first one is available right at the bottom of the Git Panel.
 Hitting {#kb git::Commit} immediately commits all of your staged changes.
 2. The second is available via the action {#action git::ExpandCommitEditor} or via hitting the {#kb git::ExpandCommitEditor} while focused in the Git Panel commit textarea.

 ### Undoing a Commit

-As soon as you commit in Zed, in the Git Panel, you'll see a bar right under the commit textarea, which will show the recently submitted commit.
+As soon as you commit in Vector, in the Git Panel, you'll see a bar right under the commit textarea, which will show the recently submitted commit.
 In there, you can use the "Uncommit" button, which performs the `git reset HEADˆ--soft` command.

 ### Configuring Commit Line Length